A Website Construction Guide for Visual Artists:

-Here are the contents of my "Tutorial" folder, inside my "ecbrown.org" folder on my server account -- which stores numerous websites) -- here you can see the files and folders that make up this website:
+Here are the contents of my "tutorial" folder, inside my "ecbrown.org" folder on my server account, with all the files and folders that make up this website:

 When someone types

-www.ecbrown.org/tutorial into their browser, the browser will look in the "tutorial" folder on my server account.
-Since a specific filename isn't specified, it will look for either
+www.ecbrown.org/tutorial into their browser, the browser will request a file from the "tutorial" folder on my server account.
+Since a specific filename isn't specified, it will instinctively look for either

 default.htm or